junzis/the-1090mhz-riddle/velocity.rst

 Decoding message subtype 3 or 4
 -------------------------------

+Subtype 3 (subsonic) or 3 (supersonic), are broadcast when ground speed information are NOT available, while airspeed is available.
 Subtype 3 or 4 messages are rare.
 As stated previously, we only received about 0.3% of those messages from all the velocity reports.
 However, the information contains airspeed of aircraft, which can be an interesting parameter in some researches.
 The structure of the message is similar to previous one.
 Let's take a close look at an example for decoding here.

+Note: The following decoding only apply to Subtype 3 (subsonic).

 ::